Mandarin vs Cantonese | Is Cantonese a language or a dialect?

 To help you do that, let's take a closer look at Mandarin and Cantonese.

-We're in the process of expanding this into an entire blog post, but in brief:
+We're in the process of expanding this section into an indepdennt blog post, but for now, in brief:

 Mandarin and Cantonese have pretty different sound systems.